We have a new program offering for our youngest zoo visitors!

 - We emphasize building on children’s curiosity and listening to their questions about nature.
 Sharing information in this context helps children make sense of the world and helps them feel ownership over their new discoveries

-Here is what a typical session looks like:
+Here is what a typical class looks like:

-- Children are welcomed to the class with introductions, expectations, a song, and a thematic story
+- Welcome: We welcome children to the class with introductions, expectations, a song, and a thematic story.

 HOW BIG ARE YOUR CLASSES?